The Fuzzy Pink Nightgown: Reception

+Box Office

 Fuzzy Pink Nightgown bombed when it was released in the fall of 1957 and its failure marked the end of Russ-Field Productions.
 The movie didn't post a profit until the early 1960s due to frequent television airings.

-Home Video
+Home media

-In 2001 Amazon (company) issued a VHS of "The Fuzzy Pink Nightgown" in the 1.37 format.
+In 2001 Amazon issued a VHS of The Fuzzy Pink Nightgown in the 1.37 format.
 Subsequently the movie has been available to stream on various apps and Amazon Prime Video offers it as a purchase or rental.
-As of 2021, there has been no physical media release.

 Soundtrack

 Imperial records released an LP soundtrack recording of Billy May's jazzy score at the time of the film's release, and it later became a collector's item.
 In 2012, Kritzerland Records released May's soundtrack on CD along with Alessandro Cicogini's score of A Breath of Scandal.